andrewferrier/wrapping.nvim/README.md

 ## What the Soft / Hard Mode Affects

-At the moment, this plugin just changes the `textwidth` and `wrap/nowrap` settings when switching between hard and soft wrapping modes.
+At the moment, this plugin just sets the `textwidth` and `wrap/nowrap` settings (locally to the file's buffer) when switching between hard and soft wrapping modes.
 It will also re-map the `<Up>` and `<Down>` keys depending on the wrapping style, so they move by screen line in soft mode.
 I would welcome issues / pull requests if there are other settings that would be useful to alter under these different modes.

 ## Installation